-Power cords for household electric appliances are generally non-halogen free and carry normal voltage electricity up to 250 voltage.
+Power cords for household electric appliances are generally non-halogen free and carry normal voltage electricity up to 250 volt.
 Different countries have different safety, power voltage and environmental standards for household electric appliances and there are more than 10 types of sockets in widespread use around the world.
 Plugs with different number of prongs on power cords are used in different countries.
-For instance, the European Union standard plugs manufactured by the Group are mainly 250 voltage plugs with cylindrical prongs while the US standard plugs manufactured by the Group are 125 voltage plugs with strip-like prongs.
+For instance, the European Union standard plugs manufactured by the Group are mainly 250 volt plugs with cylindrical prongs while the US standard plugs manufactured by the Group are 125 volt plugs with strip-like prongs.
 Some of the Group's power cords and inlet sockets for household electric appliances with safety approvals and/or certificates such as CSA, VDE, PSE, ASTA, CCC bear the trademark "SUN FAIR".
 Some of the Group's products meet eleven types of international safety standards including UL, CSA, VDE, NEMKO, SEMKO, FIMKO, SEV, DEMKO, OVE, KEMA, CCC, and ENEC.

-During the Financial Year, the Group's revenue from power cords and inlet sockets for household electric appliances was approximately HK\$5.2 million (2019: approximately HK\$8.5 million), representing a year-on-year decrease of approximately 38.8% due to fierce market competition in this sector.
+During the Financial Year, the Group's revenue from power cords and inlet sockets for household electric appliances was approximately HK\$4.5 million (2020: approximately HK\$5.2 million), representing a year-on-year decrease of approximately 13.5% due to fierce market competition in this sector.